Update: December 2023

 Being the adventurous type, I decided to try a return that included Sawyers Gully Road, instead of simply staying on the sealed Wee Jasper Road to connect with Mountain Creek Road.
 On the plus side, this route offers some epic views, with great descents.
 The gravel road is also ok most of the way, but in some parts is loose with very washed out culverts.

 The trouble with this route is the climb towards the end of the road.
 It is well over 10% gradient and very loose – making a safe ascent very difficult.
 This meant that for some parts my cycling partner and I walked – not something you really want to do having travelled 95km.
 If travelling in the opposite direction this hill could also be quite treacherous to descend.
-Overall, if riding to/from Tumut again, I would skip Sawyers Gully Road and stick to the tarmac.
+Overall, if riding to/from Tumut again, I now choose to skip Sawyers Gully Road and stick to the tarmac.

 Having reconnected with Mountain Creek Road, the route is quite smooth with light traffic.
 The only real downside is the three sisters ascent from Uriarra Crossing!